aviyam/basic/README.md

 A lightweight, efficient BASIC interpreter written in C99.
 Optimized for small binary size (~36KB) and compatibility with MS-DOS BASIC.
 Written for fun and learning purposes, by Gemini AI with guidance (and a few tweaks) from me.

+Tested with programs from the [BASIC Computer Games](http://www.vintage-basic.net/games.html) book.
+All BCG files are in the examples/bcg directory.

 ## Build

 ```bash